bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

 So instead of the `main()` function from the previous iteration, we now use the power of PyTorch's C++ API to define a function `vect_add` that takes in pytorch tensors and launches the vector addition GPU kernel and returns the result as a PyTorch tensor.

-Let's now complete our python code to load the CUDA kernel from PyTorch:
+Let's now complete our python code to load the CUDA kernel (save this in `vectAddTorch.py`):

 ```python
 from pathlib import Path